CaptainSp33dy7/Snake/README.md

 # Snake

-Snake is a classic game in which you play as a snake and try to eat apples while avoiding hitting your own tail or the walll.
+Snake is a classic game in which you play as a snake and try to eat apples while avoiding hitting your own tail or the wall.
 The objective of the game is to grow longer, you grow by 1 block for each apple you eat.

 ## Installation